 TSC uses sensors in the vehicle to recognize a swaying trailer and will take the appropriate actions to attempt to stop the sway.
-The system will reduce engine power and apply individual brakes that will counter act the sway of the trailer.
+The system will reduce engine power and apply individual brakes that will counteract the sway of the trailer.
 TSC will become active automatically once the swaying trailer is recognized.
 No driver action is required.
-TSC can not stop all trailers from swaying.
+TSC cannot stop all trailers from swaying.
 Always use caution when towing a trailer and follow the tongue weight recommendations.
-Even if your vehicle is equipped with electronic trailer sway control, mechanical sway control is recommended when appropriate for the size of your trailer.
+Even if your vehicle is equipped with electronic TSC, mechanical sway control is recommended when appropriate for the size of your trailer.